ruizchavezadrian/Data-Lakehouse/README.md

 # Understaning Your Data Lakehouse

-Depending on your chosen directory of operating system, the following subdirectories and files contain:

-    conf: Contains configuration files.
-    data: Stores data files.
-    etc: Contains additional configuration files.
-    home-hive: Contains volumes for the hive-metastore container.
-    warehouse: Reserved for additional data storage.

-Additionally, your chosen OS directory includes the following files:

-  	docker-compose.yml: Runs containers using the "docker-compose up -d" command. pyTest.py: Runs the notebook container on the local host.

-conf:

-    hive-site.xml: Configuration file for Apache Hive, specifying settings such as metastore connection details, database configurations, and query execution parameters. metastore-site.xml: Configuration file for the Hive Metastore service, defining properties related to database connections, authentication, and storage locations.

-data:

-	iris.parq: Data file stored in MiniO.

-etc/catalog:

-	hive.properities: Configuration file specifying properties related to Hive Catalog, including storage formats, default database, and catalog implementation details.

-	iceberg.properties: Configuration file for Apache Iceberg, containing settings for table management, partitioning, and metadata storage. config.properties: General configuration file for the project, containing environment-specific settings such as server addresses, API keys, and service endpoints. jvm.config: Java Virtual Machine configuration file, specifying JVM options such as heap size, garbage collection settings, and classpath definitions. node properties: Configuration file containing properties related to cluster nodes, such as hostnames, IP addresses, and role assignments.

-  home-hive:

-	Contains volumes for the hive-metastore container.

- warehouse:

-	Reserved for additional data storage.

-Component Descriptions:

-    Minio: Handles large-scale data storage in an S3-compatible format.
-    Hive Metastore: Manages metadata for stored data, ensuring organized data retrieval.
-    Apache Iceberg: Provides advanced table format management, improving data access and query efficiency.
-    Trino: SQL query engine used for executing complex data analysis queries.
-    PostgreSQL: Serves as the backend for the Hive Metastore, storing metadata reliably.

-# Installation Guide

-## Installing Docker Desktop on your OS
+## Installing Docker Desktop on Your OS

-For Windows users: Although Docker is not natively supported on Windows, we can utilize Windows Subsystem for Linux (WSL2) to run Docker Desktop efficiently on Windows systems.
+For Windows users, although Docker is not natively supported on Windows, we can utilize Windows Subsystem for Linux (WSL2) to run Docker Desktop efficiently on Windows systems.
 This setup allows us to create a Linux-like environment where Docker can operate seamlessly.

 ### Step 1: Enable Virtualization (Both Windows & macOS)
 Before beginning, make sure virtualization is enabled in your computer's BIOS settings, which is essential for running Docker.